curry-language/curry2go/INSTALL.md

     > curl ... | sh -s - -d C2GDIR

+This installation does not require `sudo` since an initial Curry2Go compiler is installed into `/tmp/Curry2Go` which is afterwards used to compile and install another Curry2Go system in directory `C2GDIR`.
-Then add `C2GDIR/bin` to your path to start the Curry2Go REPL by the command
+After this installation, add `C2GDIR/bin` to your path to start the Curry2Go REPL by the command

     > curry2go